lino-framework/cg/docs/components.rst

         Every :term:`Lino site` has a web :term:`front end` under a domain or subdomain name, a set of local settings and configuration files, and usually its own database.
-Several sites can share a same database in order to provide different frond ends.
+Several sites can share a same database in order to provide different front ends.

     Lino server

-        A virtual or physical machine used to run one or several :term:`Lino sites <Lino site>`.
+        A virtual or physical machine operated by a :term:`server operator` in order to run one or several :term:`Lino sites <Lino site>`.

-        Operated by a :term:`server operator`.

 .. glossary::